mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 This is dependent on the facility and instrument.

 TODO: this is work in progress.
-In principle data will be replicated in the ISIS archive, the SCARF imat disk space, and possibly an analysis machine located in R3.
+At ISIS In principle data will be replicated in the ISIS archive, the SCARF imat disk space, and possibly an analysis machine located in R3.

+The tab *Visualization* has simple push buttons to browse the files available from the local and remote locations, as well as any other directory or folder selected by the user.

 Running jobs remotely
 ---------------------